-Introduction to Trades will be offered to Prep Charter High School Juniors and Seniors during the 24-25 school year.
+Skilled Trades courses will be offered to Prep Charter High School Juniors and Seniors during the 25-26 school year.
 The program will consist of three nine-week sessions of classroom and hands-on experiences.
 The final quarter of the school year will consist of a construction project through which, under the supervision of a certified construction expert, students will apply the skills they have acquired during the year to design and build a structure on the Prep Charter campus.
 Students selected for participation will receive Career Education credit for the course.

-FUNDAMENTALS OF WELDING
+WELDING